apitestbase/apitestbase.github.io/_docs/en/endpoints-management.md

 There are two ways to create a managed endpoint.
 Here we use HTTP endpoint as an example.

-## Create Managed Endpoint in the Environments area
+## Create Managed Endpoint in the Environments Area
 Suppose you have created an environment (like 'Local') in the Environments area, open the environment.
 Click `+ Endpoint` dropdown button, select `HTTP`, give it a name (like 'Articles API') and press Enter.
 A managed HTTP endpoint is created with its edit view displayed on the right.

 Input details into the fields, and the endpoint looks like below.